|

 of four points.
 However, in the majority of countries there is now

 greater support for the two-state solution than there was before October 7.
-These results

 underscore that the majority of those living across the MENA countries